CandicePersil/HelpMeRecycle/README.md

 * Clone the code from bitbucket and setup git for it
 * You don't have to use any GUI app because PyCharm does have plugin for it but you can use SourceTree (which is recommended) for a better visual

+### PostgreSQL installation

+* Follow the instruction in this link for both Window and Mac https://djangogirls.gitbooks.io/django-girls-tutorial-extensions/content/optional_postgresql_installation/
+* After that, you can use the default database tool in Pycharm: View > Tool Windows > Database.
+* Add new Data Source as PostgreSQL.
+Host should be 'localhost'.
+Database name should be 'hmr_db'.
+URL should be 'jdbc:postgresql://localhost:5432/hmr_db'.
+5432 is the port which you are using for PostgreSQL, may be different for each person.
+* Then try test connection.
+If no error, you are good to go.

 ### Things need to be checked before committing code ###

 * Review your code